friday27/backend-dev/leetcode_note.md

 1475\.
 Final Prices With a Special Discount in a Shop
 1476\.
 Subrectangle Queries
 1480\.
 Running Sum of 1d Array
+1486\.
+XOR Operation in an Array
+1491\.
+Average Salary Excluding the Minimum and Maximum Salary
 1496\.
 Path Crossing

 ## SQL Problems